Mechanized minds: AI's hidden impact on human thought - Big Think

 Thus, Possibles are ontologically real (another way of saying real), and at the same time they don't obey Aristotle's Law of the Excluded Middle: 'A' or 'Not A' -- and there's nothing in the middle or 'A' and 'Not A' either.
 So in the double slit experiment 'the photon possibly does pass through the left slit and simultaneously possibly does not pass through the left slit; AND phone does pass through the right slit and simultaneously does not pass through the right slit.'

-The Crystallizing Block Universe**
+The Crystallising Block Universe**

 Waugh's model***

+Now I'll give you an idea of what I'm going to explore in the following posts.
 It's quite apparent to me that human relationships are of the same nature as quantum entanglement, but to notice this simple fact one must be unentangled.
-And it's exactly from this perspective, being like a wave function, you start to understand the true meaning of non-attachment, freedom, and, therefore, what the correct Zen practice should be.
+And it's exactly from this perspective, being like a wave function, that you start to understand the true meaning of non-attachment, freedom, and, therefore, what the correct Zen practice should be.

 To be continued.